mvaganov/CmdLineAsteroids/notes.md

 }
 ```

-This is a very simple task queue system, which executes functions at a given delay.
+This is a very simple task scheduler, which executes functions at a given delay.
 This is similar to Javascript's SetTimeout.
 In this implementation, a Tasks.Task is a container for a function to invoke, and a time to invoke it.
 Each task also keeps track of what line of code added the task, which is very valuable information when debugging asynchronous functionality like this.
 Execution of tasks happen in the Update method, where the next Task to execute is at the front of a the Tasks list.